Self-Awareness is a Superpower

 Next

-We’ll build on this awareness with emotional agility—the skill of moving through emotion without being hijacked by it.
+We’ll build on this awareness with emotional agility—the skill of navigating emotions without being hijacked by them.

 Similar Posts